 If another CTPA member district has awarded a contract that another member district wishes to adopt, the steps below have been established as the best practice for navigating the adoption process.

-1. Adopting district contacts the originating district to request the “Due Diligence Documents”, also known as the "3Ds".
+1. Adopting district will contact the originating district to request the “Due Diligence Documents”.
 These are the documents related to the solicitation and award that the adopting district will need to review to ensure the awarded contract meets their needs and is in compliance with their district's procurement policies:

 a.
 Original solicitation documents including any addenda